nubbsterr/ELK-SIEM-Setup/README.md

 ![GPG and repo added!](https://github.com/nubbsterr/ELK-SIEM-Setup/blob/main/screenshots/gpg-repo-success.png)

-We can now install the Elasticsearch service.
+Run `sudo apt update` to update our package lists and now we are ready to install the Elasticsearch service.
 Run `sudo apt install elasticsearch`.

 Now that Elasticsearch is installed, we need to reload all running daemons and services on our VM.
 Since we are adding a new service (Elasticsearch), this is necessary.
 It wasn't needed for SSH since we changed nothing with configuration files, and configuration is already handled by apt (to my knowledge) but for Elasticsearch, we will be modifying our configuration files.
 Run `sudo systemctl daemon-reload` to do so.